 Part of the reason why Death may be so willing to aid Dracula is due to the Crimson Stone.
 It's implied that one of the many benefits of the stone is the allegiance of Death; if any vampire were to claim the stone as their own, Death would willingly bend the knee for them.
 If that's the case, it would go a long way towards explaining why Death, otherwise considered a neutral party in the affairs of man, would take such an active role in the Castlevania series.

 Castlevania: Curse of Darkness

 However, while Hector never suspected who Zead really was, another traveler absolutely knew.
-The traveler was Saint Germaine (who, himself, was secretly a time traveler because these games got increasingly silly over time), and when it seemed like Zead was begininning to have sawy over Hector, Saint Germaine stepped in and battled Zead.
+The traveler was Saint Germaine (who, himself, was secretly a time traveler because these games got increasingly silly over time), and when it seemed like Zead was beginning to have sway over Hector, Saint Germaine stepped in and battled Zead.
 Death was able to seal Saint Germaine's powers away, freezing the traveler in place like a statue, right up until Hector then battled Zead and broke the curse.
-Zead, hurt but not dead, flead promising future strife for the hero.
+Zead, hurt but not dead, fled promising future strife for the hero.